Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Introduction

 \section{Introduction}

-Although it is well-established that treatment effects are not generally identifiable in the presence of unobserved confounding, recent work has focused on whether this challenge can be mitigated when there are multiple simultaneous treatments.
+Although it is well-established that treatment effects are not generally identifiable in the presence of unobserved confounding, some have focused on whether this challenge can be mitigated when there are multiple simultaneous treatments \citep{wang2018blessings}.
 Intuitively, dependence among multivariate treatments could provide information about latent confounders, which could in turn be leveraged to facilitate causal inference and identification.
 This intuition has motivated latent variable approaches such as ``the deconfounder'', a much discussed approach for estimating causal effects for multiple treatments \citep{wang2018blessings}.

 Unfortunately, it was shown that this strategy has limited practical applicability for point identification and estimation of causal effects.
-For example, \citet{d2019comment} and \citet{damour2019aistats} note the lack of general nonparametric identification in the deconfounder approach, and show that the special cases in which the approach does provide identification correspond to situations where all confounding is already observed. \citet{ogburn2019comment} and \citet{ogburn2020counterexamples} provide several additional counterexamples and detailed rebuttals to previous theoretical results.
-Even in the special cases where causal effects are identifiable, \citet{grimmer2020ive} demonstrate through a suite of simulations and real-data analyses that the deconfounder cannot consistently outperform naive regression.
-They conclude by further arguing that the deconfounder assumptions are too strong to be applicable in practice.
+For example, \citet{d2019comment} and \citet{damour2019aistats} note that causal effects are not nonparametrically identifiable in this setting, even when the distribution of latent confounders can be identified.
+Likewise, \citet{ogburn2019comment} and \citet{ogburn2020counterexamples} provide several additional counterexamples and detailed rebuttals to previous theoretical results, while \citet{grimmer2020ive} argue that the approach cannot consistently outperform na\"ive regression, even when stringent assumptions are met.

-These challenges are particularly relevant because similar strategies are used in genomics \citep{price2006principal}, computational neuroscience, social science and medicine \citep{zhang2019medical}, and time series applications \citep{bica2020real}.
-Given the practical importance of causal inference with multiple treatments, recent work has focused on stronger identifying assumptions for causal effects in the multi-treatment setting. \citet{miao2020identifying} propose identifying assumptions involving instrumental variables and in settings when over half of the treatments are assumed to have a null effect while \citet{kong2019multi} consider identification in a parametric model with binary outcomes.
+Nonetheless, latent variable--type strategies are used to estimate causal quantities in genomics \citep{price2006principal}, computational neuroscience, social science and medicine \citep{zhang2019medical}, and time series applications \citep{bica2020real}.
+Given the practical importance of these questions, some have focused on finding stronger identifying assumptions for causal effects in the multi-treatment setting. \citet{miao2020identifying} propose identifying assumptions involving proxy or negative control variables and in settings when over half of the treatments are assumed to have a null effect (without specifying which treatments are null). \citet{kong2019multi} consider identification in a parametric model with binary outcomes.